PriscillaReboucas/UI-Devices/README.md

 ## Future implementation
 - It would be interesting to have one page to display the product lines available with an image and property name and they could be clickable to redirect the user to a page with the devices related with the product line.
-- Add more tests - due to the deadline I decided to focus on refactoring.

 ## Available Scripts